-The distance from Hanoi center to Bat Trang village is only 10 km, making Bat Trang a great place to get away from the bustling city.
+The distance from Hanoi center to Bat Trang village is only 10 km, making Bat Trang a great place to escape from the bustling city.

-Bat Trang is one of the most famous ceramic village in Vietnam with brick walls, red tile roofs and a yard full of beautiful ceramics.
+Bat Trang is one of Vietnam’s most famous ceramic villages with brick walls, red tile roofs, and a yard full of beautiful ceramics.

-You can find different sets of dishes, teapot, flowerpot, animal statues and jewelry made of rustic ceramics with Bat Trang style.
+You can find different sets of dishes, teapots, flowerpots, animal statues, and jewelry made of rustic ceramics with Bat Trang style.

-As the ceramic price here is very reasonable, Bat Trang is a good place if you’re looking for a memorable souvenir in Hanoi.
+As the ceramic price here is very reasonable, Bat Trang is the right place if you’re looking for a memorable souvenir in Hanoi.

 Best day trips from Hanoi

-If you have more than 2 days in Hanoi, check out these day trips to enrich your travel.
+If you have more than two days in Hanoi, check out these day trips to enrich your travel.

 Why?
-Because most of the famous places to visit in Hanoi located just a short distance from Hanoi Old Quarter, you can just walk from your accommodation or hire a cab to get there.
+Because most famous places to visit in Hanoi are just a short distance from Hanoi Old Quarter, you can walk from your accommodation or hire a cab to get there.

-There are several budget hostels in Hanoi, but I would recommend staying at Little Charm Hanoi Hostel or Babylon Garden Inn.
-Located in the heart of Hanoi Old quarter, both accommodations provide facilities similar to a hotel except with a shared room.
+There are several budget hostels in Hanoi, and I recommend staying at Little Charm Hanoi Hostel.
+Located in the heart of Hanoi Old Quarter, this hostel provides facilities similar to a hotel except with a shared room.
 You can also enjoy a lovely swimming pool after a long day exploring Hanoi.

-For a trendy hotel, you can check out O’Gallery Majestic Hotel & Spa.
+For a trendy hotel, you can check out Aira Boutique.
 This hotel has an outdoor swimming pool, a fitness room, and a garden.
 The staffs are friendly and welcoming, and tasty breakfast will make your trip enjoyable.